Phalcode/gamevault-docs/docs/client-docs/how-to-use.md

 After the download is complete, locate the `Extract` button.
 Clicking it will extract the game into a subfolder called `Extracted` within the game's Download Directory.
 A progress bar shows the extraction progress and estimated remaining time.
 Larger or extremely compressed games may take longer to extract.

 If there are extraction errors, you can retry the extraction unless you deleted the game archive.
 Error details are displayed in the user interface.
-If you encounter repeated extraction errors for the same game try to extract the game manually or contact your GameVault server administrators to check the integrity of those games.
+If you encounter repeated extraction errors for the same game, try to extract the game manually or contact your GameVault server administrators to check the integrity of those games.

 ### 2. Installing the Game